V-Varga/TrichoCompare/README.md

 ## Subcellular Localization-Based Filtrations

-The results of the the functional annotation software will be used to filter the results down to OGs of proteins targeted to either the mitochondrion-related organelle or the secretome.
+The results of the the functional annotation software were used to filter the results down to OGs of proteins targeted to either the mitochondrion-related organelle or the secretome.

 The following programs were used to score the probability of a protein being targeted to either the MRO or secretome:
  - Secretome: `score_secretoryPathway.py`: This program scores the predictions generated for the protein queries present in the species database generated by `prot_DB_plus_OGs.py` - or a filtered version of the same, with the same column structure - in order to guage the likelihood of a particular protein query belonging to the secretory pathway, on the basis of prediction data generated by the SignalP, TargetP, DeepLoc and YLoc programs.
 These scores are then used to generate a filtered version of the input dataframe.